Liability for Nuclear Damage

 (For insurance of the plants themselves, Hong Kong-listed Ping'an Insurance Company accounts for more than half of China's nuclear power insurance market, with its clients including nuclear power plants in Guangdong, Jiangsu and both first- and second-phase projects of Qinshan Nuclear Power Station in Zhejiang.
 Four Chinese Insurance companies provided US$ 1.85 billion worth of insurance to Tianwan Nuclear Power Station in Jiangsu, most of which will be reinsured internationally.
 About RMB 40 billion ($5.85 billion) insurance for the first two EPR units of the Taishan nuclear plant in being provided by Ping'an, All Trust, CPIC, PICC and others.
 In late 2009 seven insurance companies and China Power Investment Corporation (CPI) signed a RMB 100 billion insurance cooperation agreement with China Guangdong Nuclear Power Co to insure the ten CPR-1000 units that CGNPC plans to build in the next three years.
 In December 2007 Ningde Nuclear Power had announced a US$2 billion insurance agreement with Ping An Insurance Corp for its four-unit CPR-1000 nuclear power project in Fujian Province.
 All this is first party cover only.)

 In the UK, the Energy Act 1983 brought legislation into line with earlier revisions to the Paris/Brussels Conventions and set a new limit of liability for particular installations.
 In 1994 this limit was increased again to £140 million for each major installation, so that the operator is liable for claims up to this amount and must insure accordingly.
 The majority of this insurance is provided by a pool of UK insurers comprising eight insurance companies and 16 Lloyd's syndicates – Nuclear Risk Insurers.
-Beyond £140 million, the current Paris/Brussels system applies, with government contribution to SDR 300 million (c €360 million).
-The government is proposing legislation late in 2012 which would require operators' insurance of €1.2 billion.
-The level would initially be set at €700 million specified under the 2004 Paris/Brussels Protocol (when it enters force) and then increased by €100 million annually.
+Beyond £140 million, the current Paris/Brussels system applies, with government contribution to SDR 300 million (about €360 million).
+The government made an order in May 2016 which would require operators' insurance of €1.2 billion.
+It is expected to become law early in 2017.
+The level would initially be set at €700 million specified under the 2004 Paris/Brussels Protocol (when it enters into force) and then increased by €100 million annually.
 Also, proposals allow for the government to provide waivers, indemnity, and government-provided insurance to nuclear operators in cases where commercial insurance or other financial security measures are unavailable in the private market.
 A public consultation on this took place early in 2011.

 Switzerland passed a new law on civil liability in 2008, and in 2009 ratified the Paris and Brussels conventions.
 Early in 2015 the Nuclear Third Party Liability Act was amended so that the state covers damages over CHF 500 million and up to CHF 1 billion, with its own premiums.
 Then in March 2015 the minimum coverage was raised from CHF 1 billion to €1.2 billion.
 The amendments were made necessary by the inability of the international reinsurance pool to provide the coverage.